-From 1995 to 2021, the Arizona Water Protection Fund Commission has supported 237 projects and awarded over \$47 million toward the restoration, protection and enhancement of river and riparian resources in Arizona.
-The Commission has funded a wide range of projects including stream channel restoration, riparian revegetation, wetland creation/restoration, fencing and other grazing management improvements, upland and watershed restoration, erosion control, conservation education, infrastructure improvements to benefit water conservation and wildlife habitat, and applied ecological research.
+From 1995 to 2022, the Arizona Water Protection Fund Commission has supported 243 projects and awarded nearly \$48 million toward the restoration, protection and enhancement of river and riparian resources in Arizona.
+The Commission has funded a wide range of projects including stream channel restoration, riparian revegetation, wetland creation/restoration, fencing and other grazing management improvements, upland and watershed restoration, erosion control, conservation education, applied ecological research, and infrastructure improvements to benefit water conservation and wildlife habitat.
 A complete list of projects and a general project location map are included in Appendix A. Project final reports generated since the inception of the program can be requested from ADWR via a public records request.

-Although the AWPF was appropriated \$250,000 for FY 2021, the Commission ultimately decided to not move forward with a grant cycle based on the limited amount of unobligated funds that would be available for grants.
-However, AWPF staff continued to provide technical support to current AWPF grantees through the project management of 18 grant award projects during the fiscal year.
-A financial statement as of June 30, 2021 is included in Appendix B.
+With available funds and appropriations provided by the Legislature for FY 2022, the Commission was able to offer a grant cycle that resulted in the receipt of 12 grant applications and \$780,911 being awarded to six projects.
+AWPF staff continued to provide technical support to current AWPF grantees through the project management of 18 grant award projects during the fiscal year.
+A financial statement as of June 30, 2022 is included in Appendix B.